frostludik/assistance-plannig-project/README.md

 ## Database

-The project is prepared for use with an MySQL database as well as H2 in-memory database for testing purposes.
+The project uses JPA (Java Persistence API) for ORM (Object-Relational Mapping).
+It is prepared for use with a MySQL database as well as an H2 in-memory database for testing purposes.

 ## Swagger Annotations